lemlooma/lemlooma/README.md

 - 🤝 Always looking to collaborate with other awesome developers

 <br/><br/>Fun facts:
-- 🤺 pro fencer
+- 🤺 Pro fencer
-- 🤓 philosophy nerd
+- 🤓 Major philosophy nerd
-- 🎨 painting is a passion
+- 🎨 Painting is a passion
 - 🌱 Nature enthusiast

 ### Toolbelt